coltoncs/react-gatsby-bulma-netlify/src/pages/index.md

     graphic designer living in Raleigh, NC.
 description: >-
   Hello!
 I'm a full-time student working for a degree in Web Development, as well as a part-time intern working at a local enterprise software company.
-  Things that make me tick include cars, cats, coffee, and most importantly -- computers.
 intro:
   blurbs:
     - image: /img/vs-code.PNG